“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “You’re old and outdated!”
 Mai snarls back.

 ”We're the same age, Mai.
 That’s just a childish insult if I ever heard one.
 Just listen to me for a moment please!”
 Hikari eases her tone as she speaks.
 “These new features are things that are commonplace with every modern rifle we’re going up against.
-You remember how are last battle went against Vampire and JarPig squad?
-If we’re serious about this competition, we need every single advantage we can muster and this upgrade is one way that’s going to make victory possible without making huge sacrifices.”
+You remember how our battle against Vampire and JarPig squad ended?
+If we’re serious about this competition, we need every single advantage we can muster and this upgrade is one way that’s going to make victory possible without making huge sacrifices.
+I don’t want us to be seen as a joke anymore.
+I’d like to be more than just a rich spoiled girl.
+I want to seem impressive to the guys too.
+I want to be taken seriously too, Mai.”
+She took a deep breath after speaking with sincerity to her.

 “Hikari and I both know you are very sentimental about your rifle.”
-Emily finally speaks up after listening to Hikari and Mai argue with each other.
+Emily finally speaks up after listening to Hikari lecture to Mai.
 “This one isn’t your family heirloom.
-You’ll always have your father’s rifle no matter what.
-You know your rifle better than Hikari or I would ever know.
-But you understand that this upgrade is not going to be permanent.
-Just like Flint said.”
+You’ll always have your father’s rifle back home no matter what.
+You know your rifle better than anyone in our squad.
+You understand that this upgrade is not going to be permanent.
+Just like Flint said.
+You can always swap back to an old stock if you ever find another.”

 “I guess that's true.”
 Mai admits begrudgingly.

 “You can’t always stick to old things forever, Mai.
-That’s doesn't mean you can't appreciate everything that SKS means to you, but there comes a time and place where we have to move on and adapt.
-I’d imagine that’s something your father would had liked for you to learn someday.
-You probably already knew that considering what Hikari told me about your father.”
+That doesn't mean you can't appreciate everything that SKS means to you, but there comes a time and place where we have to move on and adapt.
+I’d imagine that’s something your father would have wished for you to understand someday.”

-“Mai,” Hikari began, her tone softer than before, “Your father didn’t want you to follow in his footsteps for a reason.
-He knew you were capable of greater things if you had the means to access better opportunities.”
+“Mai,” Hikari began, her tone softer than before, “Your father knew you were capable of greater things if you had the means to access better opportunities.”
 She places her hand on Mai’s shoulder.
 “I remember way back when I was just starting to know you in high school.
 You used to tell me how amazing your father was.
 I don’t deny that.
 But I also remember you telling me about how much grief you had from your father’s passing.
 You promised him that you would do everything to make him proud.”

 “I did promise him…” Mai finally spoke.
 Her eyes close as she starts to think about her father and her promise to do well in school, adapt to the challenges ahead in life, and forge her own path.
 She opens her eyes again, looking over the aftermarket stock on the table.
 “Sometimes…” Mai speaks quietly.
 “Old tools need to be sharpened and refurbished to become useful again.
 If this is what it takes to bring my Type 56 back to life...so be it.”